Naloxegol (Oral route)

 Uses of This Medicine:

-Naloxegol is used to treat constipation that is caused by opioids (narcotic pain medicines), in adults with long-lasting pain that is not caused by cancer.
+Naloxegol is used to treat constipation that is caused by opioids (narcotic pain medicines) in adults with long-lasting pain that is not caused by cancer, or in patients with long-lasting pain caused by a previous cancer or its treatment who do not need weekly increases in opioid dosage.

 This medicine is available only with your doctor's prescription.